 You can access the Library website from any device and from anywhere with internet access.
 Library Search is at the top of the homepage.In the Library

-There are Library Search terminals on the ground floor of the Library where you can search for resources in the Library.
+There are Library Search terminals in the Library where you can search for resources and find out where they are located.

 To access online resources, you will need to login to a Library computer with your University username and password.
 The Library website is the default page you will see when you open the browser (Microsoft Edge).